SaraB333/capybara-website/README.md

   - The pictures page will provide the user with images of Capybaras in various settings.
   - This section is valuable to the user as they will have the option to look at Capybaras in their natural habitats.
+  - This page will also feature a youtube video on the bottom of the page with a fun meme/song about Capybaras.

 ![Gallery](https://github.com/lucyrush/readme-template/blob/master/media/love_running_gallery.png)